 - a representative sample of established schools randomly selected each year.

-Self-review and verification
+Self-review and verification in 2023

-The Standards for registration and review of registration of schools in South Australia and the Evidence guide to using the Standards for review of registration are are key documents to support all schools in the review of registration process.
+The Standards for registration and review of registration of schools in South Australia and the Evidence guide to using the Standards for review of registration are key documents to support all schools in the review of registration process.